 - Mixed nuts – 9 to 18 assorted -LOW.
 Depending on the nuts used, large servings of mixed nuts may contain Oligos-GOS and fructans.

-- Peanuts –16 to 32 nuts – LOW and should be tolerated by most individuals with IBS.
+- Peanuts (classified as a legume) –16 to 32 nuts – LOW and should be tolerated by most individuals with IBS.

 - Pine nuts – up to 1 TB – LOW and should be tolerated by most individuals with IBS.
 Larger servings (8 TBS, 100 gm) contains HIGH amounts of the Oligos-fructans and intake should be avoided.

 - Walnuts – 10 nuts – LOW and should be tolerated by most individuals with IBS.
 Larger servings (100 gm) contains MODERATE amounts of the Oligos-fructans and intake should be limited.